Vol. III - Appendix F

 - Edwin James Barton.
 Born 1920 in Horsham.
 Edwin married Phyliss J Westwood in 1955 in Cuckfield.
 Edwin James Barton died in 2008.

 In 1939 George and Mary Jane were living at 2, Huntscroft Gardens where George was a grocers warehouseman.
-Mary Jane's mother Martha Marchant was living with them. she is shown as "single" and "incapacitated".
+Mary Jane's mother Martha Marchant was still living with them. she is shown as "single" and "incapacitated".
+One entry is closed, but electoral registers suggest John Edward Barton was still at home.
 As above, Martha Marchant died in 1940.
-George William Barton of 2 Hunts Croft Gardens, Cowfold died on 30 December 1959 at Hove Hospital.
+George William Barton of 2 Hunts Croft Gardens, Cowfold died on 30 December 1959 at Hove Hospital, aged 76 years.
+He was buried on 4 January 1960 at St Peter's, Cowfold.
 Mary Jane Barton of 2 Hunts Croft, widow, died on 14 January 1960 at Barwood, Cowfold.
 Probate for both his parents was granted to Edwin James Barton, building operative.

-In 1901 James and Eliza's son Frank Barton was a 19 years old grocers assistant lodging with William Hyland, a 79 year old , agricultural labourer and his wife at the Village, Sedlescombe.
-It is possible that Frank married Mabel Rowles in 1909 and in 1911 they were living at Whitstable Road, Canterbury.
+In 1911 they were living at Whitstable Road, Canterbury.
 Frank is believed to have enlisted in the 1st (City of London) Fusiliers and he was killed in the 1st World War, dying of his wounds on 12 August 1918.
+I can find no trace of Mabel in 1921.
 In 1939 Mabel Barton, widow, was living at 1a Strebla Flats, Clacton. she is described as "incapacitated".
-Mabel Barton died in 1952 in Romford.
+Mabel Barton died on 5 April 1952 in Romford, Essex.